-Mark Nicholas, another student on the MA Children's Book Illustration, won the inaugural Carmelite Prize.
+Mark Nicholas, another student on the MA Children's Book Illustration, won the inaugural Carmelite Prize in 2016.
 Run by Hachette Children's Group, the contest tasked entrants with illustrating a new picture book by celebrated author-illustrator Cressida Cowell, The Story of Tantrum O’Furrily.
 Mark won a contract to illustrate the full text, as well as £1,000 prize money.

 Stephen Allwright, from our BA (Hons) Photography course, was named overall winner of these awards, run by Exhibtr.com in conjunction with Olympus UK.
 Stephen won an Olympus OMD E-M1 camera for his photos on the theme of 'Beauty, Fashion and Lifestyle".